jamespamplin/eslint-config-idiomatic/README.md

 This config restricts to **2 spaces** soft indent and will error when indentation differs.

 ### Warn on missing function names
-Names on functions are recommended as they will show in stack traces, which aids debugging immensely. `idiomatic-eslint-config` will only issue a warning instead of an error when a function name is omitted, which is useful for anonymous functions.
+Names on functions are recommended as they will show in stack traces, which aids debugging immensely. `eslint-config-idiomatic` will only issue a warning instead of an error when a function name is omitted, which is useful for anonymous functions.

 ```js
 // Good (named function):